fengkeyleaf/inswitch_anomaly/README.md

 And you will see the information about pkts in h1's and h3's terminal.

-Note that s1-runtime.json should be configured in topology.json if outside runtime routing rules should be injected when initializing the network.
+Note that s1-runtime.json should be configured in topology.json if outside runtime routing rules should be injected when initializing the network, something like: "runtime_json" : "pod-topo/s1-runtime.json".

 # 3. Sketch Testing